troe27/UU-GWAS02/docs/index.md

 We recommend you to work on the server today.
 For the first part of this practice, you will need to run PLINK and vcftools. both are software built to handle variant data.
 [Vcftools](https://vcftools.github.io/) is a tool built to handle ```.vcf``` files.
-[PLINK](https://www.cog-genomics.org/plink/1.9/general_usage) is another very common and extensive tool that uses it's own data format
+[PLINK](https://www.cog-genomics.org/plink/1.9/general_usage) is another very common and extensive tool that uses it's own data format.

 You can download this sheet as a .Rmd file [here 💾](https://raw.githubusercontent.com/troe27/UU-GWAS02/refs/heads/main/worksheet.Rmd).